 - Be written at a sixth (6th) to eighth (8th) grade level and in a language the subject will understand.
 The HSPP maintains multiple Informed Consent templates to use when writing a consent document on the website.
 The HSPP has published an 'Elements of Informed Consent' checklist on the website. - Contain all of the required and additional elements of informed consent as appropriate.

-Always date the revisions of consent documents to ensure that the most recent version approved by the IRB is used.
+Always use the stamped, 'Last Finalized' version of consent documents in eIRB to consent participants.
 All versions of the consent documents in every language used must be approved by the IRB prior to use.